Advertiser Disclosure

 • 1x points on all other purchases

-But the Chase Sapphire Reserve card offers the best travel coverage of any credit card out there, including primary rental car insurance for up to $75,000 for car rentals 31 days or shorter, trip cancellation and interruption insurance, baggage delay and lost luggage insurance, and roadside assistance.
+But the Chase Sapphire Reserve card offers the best travel coverage of any credit card in the marketplace, including primary rental car insurance for up to $75,000 for car rentals 31 days or shorter, trip cancellation and interruption insurance, baggage delay and lost luggage insurance, and roadside assistance.

-To round out the major benefits, the Chase Sapphire Reserve comes with purchase protection, extended warranty protection, and zero fraud liability protection.
+To round out the significant benefits, the Chase Sapphire Reserve comes with purchase protection, extended warranty protection, and zero fraud liability protection.

 Capital One Venture X Rewards Credit CardTerms Apply / Rates & Fees